monideep2255/personal_portfolio/README.md

   - Data visualization with charts (bar charts and pie charts)
   - Secure analytics data access for administrators
   - Added logout functionality in the analytics dashboard
-  - Email Notifications: Set up email service for form submissions and notifications
-  - Content Management System (CMS): Implement a headless CMS for better content management
-  - Website Analytics: Track visitor metrics and engagement with a dashboard
-  - Search Enhancement: Implement advanced search with filters and tags

 #### Phase 5: Future Enhancements (🚧 Planned)